Hannō

 Hannō (飯能市, Hannō-shi) is a city located in Saitama Prefecture, Japan.
-As of 1 January 2021, the city had an estimated population of 79,123 in 35,440 households and a population density of 410 persons per km².
+As of 1 January 2021, the city had an estimated population of 79,123 in 35,440 households and a population density of 410 persons per km2.
 The total area of the city is 193.05 sqkm.

 Geography

-Hannō is located on the southern border of Saitama Prefecture, bordered by the Tokyo to the south and the Chichibu region to the west.
+Hannō is located on the southern border of Saitama Prefecture, bordered by Tokyo to the south and Chichibu to the west.
 Both the Iruma River and the Koma River flow through the city.
 Hannō is mainly made up of urban and suburban areas, surrounded by mountains and rivers.